Posting Calendar

 • Immunization

 Educational requirements for LPN faculty vary from state to state.
-In some states, LPNs with an associate degree are allowed to teach classes while in other states a member of faculty must have a bachelor’s degree at minimum.
-Institutions are also required to have instructors with an established nursing career in addition to their educational backgrounds.
+In some states, LPNs with an associate degree are allowed to teach classes, while in other states, a faculty member must have a minimum bachelor’s degree.
+Institutions must also have instructors with established nursing careers and educational backgrounds.

-If you are searching for an accredited LPN school in your state or simply want to know which institutions in your area are state-approved to offer LPN programs, worry no more as we got you covered.
-We’ve compiled a directory of the best nursing schools with accredited LPN programs across the country.
+If you are searching for an accredited LPN school in your state or want to know which institutions in your area are state-approved to offer LPN programs, worry no more, as we got you covered.
+We’ve compiled a directory of the best nursing schools with accredited LPN programs nationwide.

 6 month LPN Program